unraid/docs/docs/unraid-os/manual/vm/vm-management.md

     [1](http://vfio.blogspot.com/2014/08/iommu-groups-inside-and-out.html)
 * Select **Apply** when done to apply your settings

-:::tip
+:::tip Troubleshooting

-Troubleshooting:

-If it says stopped after applying, check **/boot/config/domains.cfg**, you may need to set fields: (See also [Forum help by Squid](https://forums.unraid.net/topic/70874-restoring-virtual-machines/?tab=comments#comment-650785))
+If Unraid reports the VM as stopped, after applying, check **/boot/config/domains.cfg**, you may need to set fields:

 * `MEDIADIR="/mnt/user/system/"`
 * `VIRTIOISO="/mnt/user/system"` (the share with virtio image)

+For more information, you can See also [Forum help by Squid](https://forums.unraid.net/topic/70874-restoring-virtual-machines/?tab=comments#comment-650785)
 :::

-## Creating Your Own Virtual Machines
+## Creating Your Own VMs

 With the preparation steps completed, you can create your first VM by clicking **Add VM** from the **Virtual Machines** page.